This page will help you insbpect your device for different kinds of damage to avoid any surprises.

 On this page:

-T-Mobile cannot process returns, trade ins, or warranty exchanges for devices that do not pass the condition check.
+- T-Mobile can't process returns or warranty exchanges for devices that don't pass the condition check.

 Returning a device through the mail

 The warehouse will check the device condition when we receive it.
 If it’s damaged, you may receive a reduced trade-in value or be required to pay a fee on your bill statement.
 (Prepaid customers will have the defective device shipped back instead.)

 Returning a device through Retail